-Schools develop a school-parent compact jointly with their students’ parents/guardians.
+Building on the APS Family and Community Engagement (FACE) School Board Policy and Policy Implementation Procedures, Title I schools annually review and revise Family Engagement Guidelines jointly with their students’ parents/guardians.
 This compact is a written agreement of shared responsibility that defines the goals and expectations of schools and families as partners in the effort to improve student achievement.
 It serves as a catalyst for collaboration and a guide for ongoing communication, interaction and exchanges between school and home.

 Parental Right to Information

 The Every Student Succeeds Act of 2015 (ESSA) guarantees parents/guardians in Title I schools the right to certain information.

 District and School Quality Profiles for all APS schools and the district as a whole are maintained of the Virginia Department of Education website at http://schoolquality.virginia.gov/divisions/arlington-county-public-schools.

 PARENTAL RIGHT TO INFORMATION ABOUT TEACHERS

 The Every Student Succeeds Act of 2015 (ESSA) guarantees parents in Title I schools the right to request certain information about their child’s teachers.
 The information that you have a right to request about your child’s teacher is:

 a.
 Whether the teacher has met state qualifications and licensing criteria for the grade levels and subjects for which the teacher is responsible.

 b.
 Whether the teacher is teaching under emergency or other provisional status through which state qualifications for licensing have been waived.